Bannock County Jury Duty

 Recorded message number:

-In Bannock County, the term of service is two weeks.
+In Bannock County, the term of service is one month.
+Grand Jury service can be up to six months.
 Each month between 400 and 500 names are drawn at random by the computer from the Master Jury List and a Juror Summons/Qualification Form is mailed to each person.
 Qualified jurors call an answering machine each evening during their term of service to determine when they should report for jury duty.
 Upon arriving at the courthouse, jurors are given an orientation and assigned to a courtroom for the selection process.

 Pursuant to Idaho Code section 2-206, the Jury Commission compiles a Master Jury List every 2 years by merging the Voter’s Registration List and the Driver’s License List.